MoAtefAmer/RecommendMe/README.md

 # RecommendMe
-A Platform that makes the recommendation email process between applying students and Universities much more convenient.
+A Platform that makes the "Recommendation Email" process between applying students ,Universities and Doctors(Recommenders) much more convenient.